 Faculty are urged to emphasize the importance of academic honesty and of the honor pledge as its symbol.
 Failure to sign the honor pledge is not a violation of the Code of Academic Integrity (Code), but neither is it a defense in case of violation of the Code.
 Signing or non-signing of the pledge will not be considered in grading or in student conduct procedures.

-For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to www.studentconduct.umd.edu or contact the Office of Student Conduct at firstname.lastname@example.org.
+For more information regarding the Code of Academic Integrity, the honor pledge, or the Student Honor Council please refer to studentconduct.umd.edu or contact the Office of Student Conduct at firstname.lastname@example.org.

 The Code of Student Conduct was created to ensure the safety and security of the university community.
 The Office of Student Conduct seeks to balance the rights and responsibilities of all individuals within the community, while upholding the integrity and values of the university community.
 The Office fosters a climate of accountability and responsibility for one's actions while educating and supporting students in reaching their full potential as citizens.

 Compared to disciplinary systems at many universities, University of Maryland students are given unusual authority and responsibility for management of the campus process.
-Membership on the University Student Judiciary is an extraordinary educational experience, and opportunity to be of service to the community.
 Cases that may result in suspension or expulsion are heard by conduct boards, comprised entirely of students from the University Student Judiciary.
-In such cases, students are accorded substantial procedural protections, including an opportunity for a hearing and an appeal.
 Less serious cases are resolved in disciplinary conferences conducted by university staff members.
 Acts of violence, intimidation, disruption, or rioting; substantial theft or vandalism; fraud or forgery; use or distribution of illegal drugs; are forms of misconduct that most frequently result in dismissal from the University.
 Students accused of violating University disciplinary regulations are encouraged to discuss the allegations with their parents or guardians, an advisor, and with appropriate university staff members.

-A complete list of conduct considered prohibited as well procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at www.president.umd.edu/policies or through the Office of Student Conduct website at www.studentconduct.umd.edu.
+A complete list of conduct considered prohibited as well procedures for resolving allegations of misconduct may be found in the Code of Student Conduct at policies.umd.edu or through the Office of Student Conduct website at studentconduct.umd.edu.

 Note: This Code does not apply to student sexual misconduct.
 The policy and procedures applicable to student sexual misconduct is VI-1.60(A) University of Maryland Sexual Misconduct Policy & Procedures.
-Refer to Policy for details: http://www.president.umd.edu/administration/policies/section-vi-general-administration/vi-160a-0.
+Refer to policy for details: VI-1.60(A) University of Maryland Policy and Procedures on Sexual Harassment and Other Sexual Misconduct

 Other Policies and Regulations Pertaining to Students

-Acceptable Use of Information Technology Resources Policy defines standards for reasonable and acceptable use of university computer resources, including electronic mail. https://president.umd.edu/administration/policies/section-x-miscellaneous-policies/x-100a
+Acceptable Use of Information Technology Resources Policy defines standards for reasonable and acceptable use of university computer resources, including electronic mail: X-1.00(A) University of Maryland Policy on Acceptable Use of Information Technology Resources